mohanr/mohanr.github.io/_posts/2023-10-01-RayTracerInRacket.md

 I pause here to understand how to operate arrays.
 As soon as I started to code I faced problems.
 No explanation is profferred at this stage.

-1. {% highlight racket %}inexact->exact{% endhighlight %} seems to be needed when I use function parameters.
+1. The annotation _inexact->exact_ seems to be needed when I use function parameters directly inside the code.
-2. {% highlight racket %}array->mutable-array{% endhighlight %} and _vector_ are used together.
+2. _array->mutable-array_ and _vector_ are used together.
 3. Arrays have to mutable to be changed.
 4. Two different versions of the _for_ loop are used.
 I may have to refactor the first one depending on what the outcome should be.